zinduaschool/zinduathon-2023/README.md

 ## Contributing

-If you're an event organizer, judge, or participant and you'd like to contribute to this repository, please see our [Contributing Guidelines](https://github.com/zinduaschool/zinduathon-2023/blob/main/Guidelines/contributing-guidelines.md) (Coming Soon).
+If you're an event organizer, judge, or participant and you'd like to contribute to this repository, please see our [Contributing Guidelines](https://github.com/zinduaschool/zinduathon-2023/blob/main/Guidelines/contributing-guidelines.md)

 ## Contact Us